YaleDHLab/lab-workshops/neural-style-transfer/README.md

 We're going to start with the most popular model on Runway, "Adaptive Style Transfer."

 1. Let's start by taking a quick look at the model's documentation.
-To do that, find the model, hover over the lower left-hand corner, and select "learn more."
+To do that, find the model, hover over the lower left-hand corner, and click on "Learn More."
 * This will take us to a page with important information about the model that we may want to read before running anything: what is the model trained to do, are there licensing restrictions as to how the model can be used, is there a GitHub repository we could go to in order to see the code, has there been a publication using the code that we could read, and if the information is really good, it will also indicate what the training dataset was.
 * Without getting in the weeds technically, we can see that this model was constructed with a conscious effort to add artists into the evaluation loop.
 * Scrolling down shows us the authors behind the model.
 Scrolling further shows there's a paper and GitHub repository we could follow up with if we like the results or want more of the technical information.